-Reposed Plan Year: 2014- This activity was reposed in 2014.
-It originally related to both Public Housing and Housing Choice Voucher Programs.
+Plan Year: 2014 This activity originally related to both Public Housing and Housing Choice Voucher Programs.
 However, due to a revision of rent reform activities for the HCV program in 2014, this activity was no longer relative to the HCV program.

+CR #4: Increase in Resources Leveraged

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-CR #4: Increase in Resources Leveraged Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Amount of funds Amount leveraged Expected amount Actual amount Outcome meets or leveraged in dollars prior to leveraged after leveraged after exceeds the (Increase) implementation of implementation of implementation of benchmark the activity (in the activity (in the activity (in dollars) dollars) dollars)
+Amount of funds Amount leveraged Expected amount Actual amount Outcome meets or

+leveraged in dollars prior to leveraged after leveraged after exceeds the

+(Increase) implementation of implementation of implementation of benchmark

+the activity (in the activity (in the activity (in

+dollars) dollars) dollars)

-\$18,240 \$18,000 (varying on 2015- 44 Benchmark
+\$18,240 \$18,000 (varying on 2016- 43 Benchmark

-the composition of Households-58 exceeded
+the composition of Households-65 exceeded

 families at any one children x \$480=

-time \$27,840
+time \$31,200